Separation can be incredibly stressful.

 Non-financial contributions are more concerned with the intangible things that help improve or maintain the welfare of the relationship, the home or family if the couple have children.
 This may be things like homemaking, parenting, self-labour in the matrimonial home (painting, handywork, renovations) and much more.

-When determining how assets are to be divided during a divorce, consideration of whether one party has “wasted” assets will also be taken into account.
+When determining how assets are to be divided during a divorce in Australia, consideration of whether one party has “wasted” assets will also be taken into account.
 If one party has spent a vast amount of money on gambling, alcohol or similar activities, adjustments can be made so that the other party is adequately compensated.

 Step 3 - Determining Future Needs